 The Tektronix Federal Credit Union was founded on January 14, 1952.
 The charter application was signed by seven Tektronix employees and a deposit of $25.
 We do not know who the seven members were.
-This is the earliest Tek Talk we can find that has information on the credit union.
+This is the earliest Tek Talk we can find that has information on the credit union and who the various people involved with it were.
 Note in only 3 months they had 100 members, $4,000 invested, and $5,000 in loans.

 The following information on the Credit Union was taken from the 1956/1957 "You and Tektronix" employee handbook.

 In 1961 the name was changed to Tektronix Employees Federal Credit Union.
 By 1963 the Credit Union was located in downtown Beaverton as indicated on this campus map.